Salvatore Torquato: Liquids and glasses

-During the first decade of the present millennium, Torquato and his collaborators pioneered inverse statistical-mechanical methodologies to find optimized interaction potentials that lead spontaneously and robustly to a target many-particle configuration, including nanoscale structures, at zero temperature (ground states) and positive temperatures (excited states).
-Novel target structures include low coordinated 2D and 3D crystal ground states, disordered ground states as well as atomic systems with negative Poisson's ratios over a wide range of temperatures and densities.
+During the 2000s, Torquato and his collaborators used inverse statistical-mechanical methodologies to find optimized interaction potentials that lead spontaneously and robustly to a target many-particle configuration, including nanoscale structures, at zero temperature (ground states) and positive temperatures (excited states).
+Target structures included low coordinated 2D and 3D crystal ground states, disordered ground states as well as atomic systems with negative Poisson's ratios over a wide range of temperatures and densities.